 Yet, Mailer is far from being the only author whose plot planning and story outlines have been captured in formats not entirely dissimilar.
-Nor is it the first example of plot planning by map that I have seen, for example Joseph Heller’s plan for Catch 22 was hatched in this fashion.
+Nor is it the first example of plot planning by map, for example Joseph Heller’s plan for Catch 22 was hatched in this fashion.
 But it is perhaps the most fascinating for its use of historical event to flesh out character and context and clearly demonstrates Mailer’s expertise in this form of literary writing.

 ¹ Norman Mailer (1923-2007).
 See http://en.wikipedia.org/wiki/Norman_Mailer